William Rose (illustrator): Personal life and death

 Rose was married to Miriam Roberts Rose (née Rubin; – March 8, 1964), a concert pianist from New York.
 Their wedding took place on October 9, 1935, in Pittsburgh.
 She gave recitals in both Pennsylvania and New York and worked for many years as a private piano teacher.
 They had two daughters, Penny and Tina.
-Miriam Rose died at age 51 at Manhattan's Lenox Hill Hospital on March 8, 1964, survived by her husband and children.
+Miriam Rose died at age 51 at Manhattan's Lenox Hill Hospital on March 8, 1964.

 William Rose died at age 62 in New York City on May 29, 1972.

 Attributed illustrations

 List of film posters attributed to Rose

 Rose reportedly illustrated "dozens" of posters for RKO Radio Pictures alone, in addition to work for other studios.
 However, only a fraction of his posters have been attributed to him.
 While he is known to have contributed poster art to Paramount Pictures, none of his illustrations for the studio have been attributed.

 Poster gallery

 List of book covers attributed to Rose

 The list below includes book cover illustrations that have been credited to Rose in either an online scan of the original book or a secondary source.
 It is not necessarily exhaustive.